-The law firm of Leskovich Law Group, P.A. has more than two decades of experience and could provide you with attentive and compassionate legal service.
+At Leskovich Law Group, P.A., we have more than two decades of experience and could provide you with attentive and compassionate legal service.
 We understand the suffering and distress that you may be experiencing at this time, and we could skillfully guide you every step of the way.
-Your online evaluation is free of charge, so contact a Punta Gorda divorce lawyer from our firm today to discuss your legal options.

 Find answers below to commonly asked questions about Florida family law.